-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

 - 26) The idea of comparative advantage is related to

 - A) the idea of opportunity cost.

 - B) the idea of absolute advantage.

 - C) using the worker with the most diverse sets of skills.

 - D) engineering efficiency.